Menu

 • If your child is in nappies, please put in a couple of spares

-• Snack is £1 a week and milk is offered everyday
+• Snack is £1 a week and milk is offered everyday - we are a cashless school, please use 'Parent Pay' when paying for snack :)

-Meet our team
+Meet our team (photographs below)

-Bach
+Bach (Nursery)

 Teacher: Miss Nicholls

-Teaching Assistants: Mrs Williams
+Teaching Assistants: Mrs S.Williams, Mrs M. Sendlak

-Mawr
+Mawr (Reception)

 Teacher: Miss Bawden